Perth Airport new runway

-The initiative proposes construction of an additional runway at Perth Airport to provide the capacity needed to meet increasing demand.
+The proposal proposes construction of an additional runway at Perth Airport to provide the capacity needed to meet increasing demand.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).
 The Australian Government has approved the Draft Major Development Plan for the new runway project.